Skip to main content

 AppVault key generation examples for cloud providers

-When defining an AppVault CR, you need to include credentials to access the resources hosted by the provider.
+When defining an AppVault CR, you need to include credentials to access the resources hosted by the provider, unless you are using IAM authentication.
 How you generate the keys for the credentials will differ depending on the provider.
 The following are command line key generation examples for several providers.
 You can use the following examples to create keys for the credentials of each cloud provider.

 Google Cloud